 - Enjoy tasting at locals wineries such as St Anne’s and Cape Horn Vineyard.

 - Jump on horseback for a tour of the local area to make you feel like a true cowboy (or girl)at Billabong Ranch.

 Price per night: from $250

 Sleeps: 2 (1 bedroom)

-A tiny house – you either love them or hate them.
-But what I especially love about this cabin, is not only the secluded rainforest setting nestled between ferns and beech trees, but the interesting use of wood inside.
+Tiny houses – you either love them or hate them.
+But what I especially love about this wooden cabin, is not only the beautiful setting of a lush grassy field surrounded by native trees, but the cute design too – both inside and out.

 What is there to do in the Yarra Ranges?

 - Visit the wineries for an afternoon of tastings.
 As with much of Victoria, there are some fantastic wineries to explore.
 Some of my personal favourites are Coombe Farm, Dominique Portet and Giant Steps.
 If you like sparkling and don’t mind paying for your tasting in a packed and fairly touristy winery, head to Chandon.

 - Visit the Healsville Sanctuary to see some cute koalas, kangaroos and all sorts of other cool animals.